ypid/ansible-epoptes/docs/getting-started.rst

 In order for dpkg to not ask about changed files managed by this role during package updates, the role diverts those files by default.

+This step is done when ``prepare_client`` is present in the :envvar:`epoptes__deploy_modes` list.
+Preparation is the first stage of the role and followed by the configuration stage.
+Prepared clients are the foundation for both supported configuration modes described in the following sections.

 Direct configuration modes
 --------------------------